carlosonunez-vmw/example-go-app/README.md

 # Example Go App

-This is a really simple Golang application that is destined to run within Tanzu Application Platform (TAP).
+This is a really simple Golang application that demonstrates custom apps and their accelerators within Tanzu Application Platform (TAP).

 It adds numbers, like this: